nickbstudy/notes/SQL/MySQL/AggregateFunctions.md

 #Aggregate Functions

-Applied on multiple rows of a single column of a table and return an output of a single value.
+Also known as 'summarizing functions', these are applied on multiple rows of a single column of a table, then 'aggregate' it to a single value.
 They will ignore null values unless told not to.

 - `COUNT()` usage must have no white-space before parentheses:
 `SELECT COUNT(column_name or * for all rows) FROM table_name;`